 When you have a claim against the government, and another person besides the contracting officer has directed you to do additional work, or change the scope of the contract, you must be careful when asserting the apparent authority argument.
 Knowing the difference between actual and apparent authority can help you get the result you seek.
 There are other legal alternatives that can have merit.

-For additional help or questions about apparent authority in government contracts, call our government claims lawyers at 1-866-601-5518.
+For additional help or questions about actual vs apparent authority in government contracts, call our government claims lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.